What's behind the global stock market selloff?

-NEW YORK (Reuters) - Global stock markets are on their shakiest footing in years.
+NEW YORK, Feb 11 (Reuters) - Global stock markets are on their shakiest footing in years.

 At the same time, tumbling energy prices are upending the economies of oil-producing countries, further slicing into global economic growth.

-Only six weeks ago cheap oil prices were still expected to cushion the global economy, and the Federal Reserve’s decision in December to raise interest rates for the first time since the end of the financial crisis in 2008 was widely seen as a vote of confidence in the world’s largest economy.
+Only six weeks ago cheap oil prices were still expected to cushion the global economy, and the Federal Reserve’s decision to raise interest rates for the first time since the end of the financial crisis in 2008 was widely seen as a vote of confidence that the world’s largest economy would continue to grow.

-In addition to the fall in U.S. stock markets, major stock indexes worldwide have also been hit hard, despite efforts by the Bank of Japan and the European Central Bank to spur growth through lower interest rates.
+In addition to the selling in the United States, major stock indexes worldwide have also been hit hard, despite efforts by the Bank of Japan and the European Central Bank to spur growth through lower interest rates.

 Large institutions and sovereign wealth funds, who borrowed in euro and yen, have been selling riskier assets, and are now buying back those currencies, undermining central bank efforts.